Brand/Model: Taylor 214ce Deluxe Grand Auditorium

 Perhaps the most common complaint among guitar shoppers is the price of a Taylor guitar.
 Sometimes a grand is just out of one’s price range.
 However, if you want the best, you’ve gotta dish out the cash for it!

 When you do finally make the plunge, buyer’s report everything but complaints about the under 2000 dollar guitar.
-The first thing buyers appreciate is that it arrives in pristine condition.
+The first thing buyers appreciate about the 214ce DLX is that it arrives in pristine condition.
 No damage and no defective first-time buys.

 Players also love that this Taylor guitar stays in tune for a long time.
 Its electronics are first-class for an A-class guitar.
 They love the cheery and bright sound with visible presence of the mids and lows.
 You can’t go wrong with this Taylor when you finally find it’s worth breaking the bank for!